mr-3/mrcube-en-docs/docs/source/install.rst

 Requirements
 ------------
 MR\ :sup:`3` \ is implemented by Java language.
-JRE (Java Runtime Environment) 18 or later is required to execute.
 In ver.
-22.5.2, JRE 18 is embedded, so there is no need to install a JRE.
+25.3.1, JRE (Java Runtime Environment) 21 is embedded, so there is no need to install a JRE.

 We confirmed MR\ :sup:`3` \ following environemnt.

-* MS Windows 11 + openjdk version "18.0.1.1"
+* Windows 11
-* macOS 14.4.1 + openjdk version "18.0.1.1"
+* macOS Tahoe 26.4

 How to Install
 --------------
 Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Download **mrcube-22.5.2.msi** from the `download page <https://github.com/mr-3/mrcube/releases>`_ and open the file.
+Download **mrcube-25.3.1.msi** from the `download page <https://github.com/mr-3/mrcube/releases>`_ and open the file.
 #.
 The message "Windows protected your PC" is displayed.
 Then, click on the "More info" link.
 #.
 Click the "Run anyway" button.
 #.
 "Do you want to allow this app from an unknown publisher to make changes to your device?" is displayed in the dialog box.
 Then, Click "Yes" button.